ffii4455/SSHFS/README.md

-A virtual file system for show the files on server by ssh channel.
+A virtual file system for show the files on your server by ssh channel.
 Using Qt5, Dokany and LIBSSH.
 Developing...